 Total emotional deception.

-I find the testimonials pretty useless.
+I find these testimonials really hard to believe.
 Instead of telling you HOW they made money from it, all they ever say is how “amazing” the training is.

-Instead of processing your refund directly, they’ll try to hold you back as much as possible by bombarding you with a lot of other offers just so you won’t get your money back.
+Instead of processing your refund directly, they’ll try hold you back as much as possible by bombarding you with other offers just so you won’t get your money back.
 I've experienced this first-hand.

-Unlike what they said on the sales page, the methods they teach are expensive and not for beginners.
+Unlike what they said on the sales page, the methods they teach are expensive and definitely not recommended for beginners.

-No, Phoenix is not a scam.
+Phoenix is not a scam.
 You do get training videos on how to use online tools like Clickfunnels, ClickMagick and Aweber, but the training has huge gaps and doesn't properly equip you with the knowledge and skills you need to start earning.

 Where Do You Go From Here?

 Making money in affiliate marketing involves a lot more than what Phoenix teaches.
-If you’re a beginner, you’ll get lost just by relying on the Phoenix training videos, you're seriously going to struggle.
+If you’re a beginner just relying on the Phoenix training videos, you're seriously going to struggle.

-No traffic, no visitors, no commission.
-You definitely don’t want that to happen to you.
+No visitors = no commissions.
+You definitely don’t want that to happen to you!

-Ditch the quick fixes and learn everything from scratch with Wealthy Affiliate.
+So ditch the quick fixes and learn the right way with Wealthy Affiliate.

-Unlike Phoenix, you can get started with Wealthy Affiliate for free.
-The great thing is, you don’t only learn everything from scratch, you’ll also have a community ready to help you out.
+Unlike Phoenix, getting started with Wealthy Affiliate is free and you’ll have a whole community of experts ready to help you out.

-Wealthy Affiliate is a time-tested affiliate training that has helped lots of marketers reach their online income goals.
+Their time-tested affiliate training has helped 10,000s of aspiring digital marketers reach their online income goals.